imagej/imagej.github.io/_pages/events/wiki-grand-opening/how-to-help.md

 Do you like writing documentation?
 You could add the mapping from `info-box` fields to `statbox` fields here in this section!
 It would help all of us.

+#### Automatic statbox

-As a starting point for now: if the page describes a plugin corresponding to a particular JAR file published on maven.scijava.org, you can add the `artifact` front matter field with the `groupId:artifactId` of that JAR file.
-E.g., the [3D Viewer](/plugins/3d-viewer) page declares:
+If the page describes a plugin corresponding to a particular JAR file published on maven.scijava.org, you can add the `artifact` front matter field with the `groupId:artifactId` of that JAR file.
+E.g., the
+[3D Viewer](/plugins/3d-viewer) page declares:
 ```
 artifact: sc.fiji:3D_Viewer